Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Collision Prediction Methods

 \subsection{Machine Learning for Collision Prediction}

-UAVs estimate the movement of moving obstacles based on machine learning, so that UAVs can make collision prediction.
+UAVs estimate the movement of dynamic obstacles based on machine learning, so that UAVs can make collision prediction.

-\cite{H_P_5} proposed a Long Short-Term Memory (LSTM) Recurrent Neural Network (RNN) based collision prediction method.
+\cite{H_P_5} proposed a Long Short-Term Memory (LSTM) RNN based collision prediction method.
 This algorithm predicts the movement state of obstacles based on the most recent observations, which can greatly improve the prediction accuracy.

 \cite{H_P_7} proposed a new model-based reinforcement learning algorithm TEXPLORE, which can predict the trajectory of UAVs in unknown or uncertain environments to reduce the probability of collisions.